lzw-723/epubime/docs/en/api/epub-file-reader.md

 - All paths are validated for security
 - InputStream is automatically closed after processor execution
 - Supports all compression formats in ZIP files
-- Provides detailed error information for problem diagnosis</content>
+- Provides detailed error information for problem diagnosis
-<parameter name="filePath">docs/en/api/epub-file-reader.md